dianakorka/dmml2021/README.md

 # Data Mining and Machine Learning

 This repository includes content for the "Data Mining and Machine Learning" class taught in 2021.
-Professor Dr. MIchalis Vlachos, student assistant Diana Korka.
+Professor Dr. Michalis Vlachos, student assistant Diana Korka.

 - Week 1: [Introduction to Python Notebooks and Google Colab](week1)
 - Week 2: [Python and Pandas](week2)